17 Tips for Designing with Type on a Photo

 One of the best techniques to have in your toolkit is designing with type on and around images.
 But it can also be one of the toughest concepts to pull off successfully.

 You have to have the right photo, a good eye for typography and know what you want to accomplish to make the most of adding type to an image.
-If you feel like you are ready to take on the challenge, here are 10 tips for making it work:
+If you feel like you are ready to take on the challenge, here are a few tips for making it work.

 1. Add Contrast